eladalon1983/strange-concoctions/wip-explainers/capture-message-port.md

 }
 ```

-To check if it makes sense to call getMessagePort(), the capturer can check `CaptureHandle.supportsMessagePort`.
+To check if it makes sense to call getMessagePort(), the capturer must check `CaptureHandle.supportsMessagePort`.
 ```webidl
 partial dictionary CaptureHandle {
   boolean supportsMessagePort;
 };
 ```
+The value of `CaptureHandle.supportsMessagePort` is determined by whether the capturee has set a handler or not.

 The capturee may change the CaptureHandleConfig **without** breaking off existing channels.